zpz/zpz.github.io/_posts/2017-02-12-embedding-python-in-cpp-3.md

 3. I guess the problem has to do with the memory management in `py::arg("x") = &x`.

-The complete code is available at [https://github.com/zpz/python/].
+The complete code is available at [https://github.com/zpz/python/tree/master/py4cc2](https://github.com/zpz/python/tree/master/py4cc2/) and [https://github.com/zpz/python/tree/master/cc4py2-a](https://github.com/zpz/python/tree/master/cc4py2-a/).